bobbythree/bobbythree/README.md

 ### looking to join a company as a frontend dev, Fullstack dev, Web game dev, or similar role.

 ### Technologies:
 JavaScript: Svelte/SvelteKit, Node.js, Express.js, Canvas API
 Python: Flask, FastAPI, PyTest
 SQL: MySQL
 Other: Linux, Git, Docker, BASH, Insomnia, Gemini

+### Current Projects:
-Current Project: Text adventure that runs in the terminal which includes a text-parser built from scratch.
+Text adventure that runs in the terminal which includes a text-parser built from scratch.
 Written in Python.
+Electronic Medical Record (EMR) software built with Svelte/SvelteKit

 You can check out my portfolio site: http://www.bobbythree.com which I built with Svelte/SvelteKit.